 Brisket is a meat that must be cooked slowly over many hours!
 The scientific explanation is that it takes a certain number of hours of low heat to gradually begin to dissolve the tough connective tissues found throughout the meat; if it’s not cooked long enough, the brisket will be tough and difficult to chew.
 On the other hand, if you cook it too long, the result is dry meat.
 The fall-apart goodness of this delicious meat is worth every hour.

 “Low and slow” is the cooking mantra for braised brisket, with the oven temperature of 325°F. Allow about 1 hour of cooking time per pound of brisket.
 Remember – patience is a virtue.
-The USDA recommends cooking whole meats to an internal temperature of 145°F. Check doneness by using a meat thermometer.
+The best internal temperature for brisket is between 195°F -205°F. Reaching this internal temperature will allow the connective tissue, composed of collagen, to break down into gelatin during the cooking process, which produces juicy, tender meat.
+Check doneness by using a meat thermometer.
 When it is done, rest it for 15-30 minutes wrapped in the foil.

 Carve to Serve